How much do seiyuu earn?

 There are seiyuu that have no rank, these are the top of the top.
 The ones that get to negotiate their paychecks.

 These ranks can be quickly climbable if you happen to have a breakthrough moment in your career such as winning an award at the yearly Seiyuu Awards, being the leading actor in a popular anime series, or being part of a 2D idol group or project that is extremely popular…

 If a seiyuu manages to keep that momentum going, they can rise pretty quickly in the ranking.

 A note that you may have some veteran seiyuu that, unfortunately, don’t have much work nor popularity, and are not ranked at the top.
 They may even be in the middle of the ranking.

 At the same time, you may have some seiyuu that are not even 40 years old and they are already at the top due to being insanely popular.

 Reaching the top of the seiyuu ranking system is not decided solely by how long you’ve been in the industry.

-It is a mix of experience, popularity, variety of work and work load.
+It is a mix of experience, popularity, variety of work, and workload.

 I won’t be going over what each rank is entitled to because there is little information on that.

-However, I can compare the lower to the higher tiers for you as both Daisuke Namikawa, Akio Otsuka and Masako Nozawa have dished about those 2 ranks and the no-rank seiyuu on TV appearances and, in Otsuka’s case, on a book about the seiyuu industry.
+However, I can compare the lower to the higher tiers for you as both Daisuke Namikawa, Akio Otsuka and Masako Nozawa have dished about those 2 ranks and the no-rank seiyuu on TV appearances and, in Otsuka’s case, in a book about the seiyuu industry.